ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The peer gateways in SATP must establish a TLS session between them prior to starting the transfer initiation stage (Stage-0).
 The TLS session continues until the transfer is completed at the end of the commitment establishment stage (Stage-3).

-In the following steps, the sender gateway is referred to as the client while the received gateway as the server.
+In the following steps, the sender gateway is referred to as the client while the receiver gateway as the server.

 ### TLS Secure Channel Establishment